Virginia Tech establishes multifaceted COVID-19 prevention cleaning approach

 - Ensure continued compliance by contractors of the on-campus protocols.

-- Ensure indoor and outdoor construction projects are being monitored and inspected by the university building official and Facilities Department for compliance.
+- Ensure indoor and outdoor construction projects are being monitored and inspected by the university building official and Division of Campus Planning, Infrastructure, and Facilities for compliance.

 - Ensure project sites/work areas are cleaned and secure when work is completed and/or when leaving the area.